gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerRepository.md

 - For files on SharePoint Server, the SharePoint editor is used.

-- For files on SharePoint Server that do not have the author property set and for files that are stored on file shares or local folders, the scanner's account is used.
+- For files on SharePoint Server that do not have the editor property set and for files that are stored on file shares or local folders, the scanner's account is used.

 To remove the currently set Owner custom property and Rights Management owner, specify "".